zenml-io/zenml/docs/book/user-guide/llmops-guide/rag/storing-embeddings-in-a-vector-database.md

 {% hint style="info" %}
-For more information on how to set up a PostgreSQL database to follow along with this guide, please see the instructions in the repository which show how to set up a PostgreSQL database using Supabase.
+For more information on how to set up a PostgreSQL database to follow along with this guide, please <a href="https://github.com/zenml-io/zenml-projects/tree/main/llm-complete-guide">see the instructions in the repository</a> which show how to set up a PostgreSQL database using Supabase.
 {% endhint %}